Jimmy Chauveau

-Jimmy Chauveau (born 16 March 1989) is a Canadian-British singer, songwriter, guitarist, musician and, as of 2022, the frontman of the Canadian band The Strumbellas.
+James David Chauveau (born 16 March 1989) is a Canadian-British singer, songwriter, guitarist, musician and, as of 2022, the frontman of the Canadian band The Strumbellas.
 He was previously the lead singer of the Ascot Royals.
-Simultaneously performs with the music group Kadeema.

 Life and career

 He was born on 16 March 1989 in Chertsey.

-Around 2000, he and his family moved from the United Kingdom to Brantford, Canada.
-Here he first became interested in music.
-At the age of fifteen he was given an acoustic guitar by his brother Ben.
-His brother Ben co-founded the musical group Ascot Royals.
-But their singer left and so Jimmy Chauveau got an offer to become a member of the group.
+Around 2000, he and his family moved from the United Kingdom to Brantford, Ontario, Canada.
+At the age of fifteen, he was given an acoustic guitar by his brother Ben.
+Ben co-founded the musical group Ascot Royals, from whom Jimmy would later accept an offer to join as a singer.
 He initially sang backing vocals.
 Later, he became the band's lead singer.

-The group performed mainly in Brantford, Canada.
-The band subsequently became more famous and later signed a contract with the record company Sony.
+The group performed mainly in Brantford, a signed a contract with Sony.
 They began performing across Canada, including Toronto, where Chauveau moved.
 In 2019, the group split up.
 All the members went in different directions.
-Chauveau and Tal Vaisman founded the band Kadeema.
+Chauveau and Tal Veisman founded the band Kadeema.

-In 2022, he auditioned to be the new lead singer of The Strumbellas.
-Due to personal problems, current singer Simon Ward decided to withdraw from the band behind the scenes and started writing songs.
-Jimmy Chauveau thus became the new lead singer of The Strumbellas.
+In 2022, he became the new lead singer of The Strumbellas, after their founding singer Simon Ward decided to withdraw and assume a behind-the-scenes role as a songwriter.

 They started composing new songs together.
 This resulted in the new studio album Part Time Believer (2024).
+They followed up the album with the release of an EP called Burning Bridges Into Dust in 2025.